4lexKidd/retroachievements-composer/README.md

-## RetroAchievements composer package
+## RetroAchievements composer package (updated dependencies)

 Install with:

-`composer require joestrong/retroachievements`
+`composer require 4lexKidd/retroachievements`

 Use in a project: